Kesariya Buddha Stupa

 The Ashokan Legacy

-Built in the 3rd century BCE during the reign of Emperor Ashoka (268-232 BCE), the Kesaria Stupa was commissioned as part of Ashoka's grand Buddhist architectural program following his conversion to Buddhism after the devastating Kalinga War in 261 BCE.
+Built in the 3rd century BCE during the reign of Emperor Ashoka (268–232 BCE), the Kesaria Stupa was commissioned as part of Ashoka's grand Buddhist architectural program following his conversion after the Kalinga War (261 BCE).
+A capital of an Ashokan pillar was discovered on site, confirming direct Mauryan-era patronage.

 Comprehensive Historical Timeline